kalee26/kalee26.github.io/_posts/2022-07-27-chapter-one.md

 ### Conjugation
-Every partition has a partner, called its conjugation.
-We denote the conjugation of a partition $$\lambda$$ as $$\lambda^{\ast}$$.
-To conjugate a partition, we swap the rows and columns.
-For example, we can see that the conjugation of (7,5,3,1,1) is (5,3,3,2,2,1,1), as shown in the image below.
+Every partition has a partner, called its conjugate.
+We denote the conjugate of a partition $$\lambda$$ as $$\lambda^{\ast}$$.
+To find the conjugate of a partition, we swap the rows and columns.
+For example, we can see that the conjugate of (7,5,3,1,1) is (5,3,3,2,2,1,1), as shown in the image below.

-[//]: <> (Make the image)

-Add the flip it sketch

 <iframe style="width: 470px; height: 280px; overflow: hidden;"  scrolling="no" frameborder="0" src="https://editor.p5js.org/klee26/full/e2ZrTT-TO" src="https://editor.p5js.org/klee26/full/IZhnc_BWJ"></iframe>

-Explain how to conjugate without looking at Young Diagrams.
+You can find the conjugate of a partition without drawing out the Young diagram so that you can see the rows and columns.

+<iframe style="width: 640px; height: 540px; overflow: hidden;"  scrolling="no" frameborder="0"src="https://editor.p5js.org/klee26/full/pFiieeQ9h"></iframe>

 <iframe style="width: 600px; height: 600px; overflow: hidden;"  scrolling="no" frameborder="0" src="https://editor.p5js.org/klee26/full/e2ZrTT-TO"></iframe>